 If during rush hour you see an empty wagon with all the passengers squeezed onto one side there is a reason for this.
 If you don’t have a good sense of smell or don’t want to catch a virus you had better change wagons.
 A tragic reality of New York are its homeless, its poor and its mentally ill, who, especially during the cold months, find refuge in the subway wagons.

-For available activities in New York look here.
+For available activities in New York check here.

 Beware of your things